Don Buford: Japan

+Legacy

+In his major league career, Buford batted .264 with 93 home runs, 418 RBIs, 718 runs scored and 200 stolen bases in 1286 games played.
+Primarily a leadoff hitter, he grounded into only 34 double plays during his big-league career (4,553 at bats) and holds the Major League Record for the lowest GIDP rate, averaging one in every 138 at bats.
+Buford's career total is two fewer than Jim Rice's single-season record of 36, set in 1984, and 316 fewer than Cal Ripken's career record mark of 350 GIDPs.

+Buford remains one of the most respected individuals to teach the game of baseball.
+His number 9 was retired by the Daytona Cubs after the 2006 season.

+Manager, coach and executive

 In 2006, Buford was the manager of the Daytona Cubs of the Florida State League.
-He had also served on Frank Robinson's coaching staff with the Orioles, San Francisco Giants and Washington Nationals.
-Previously, he had front office and other minor league positions with the Orioles.
-Managed Rookie League Team (Bluefield).
-Managed A (Aberdeen, MD), managed high A (Frederick, MD), managed AA (Bowie), assistant farm director, farm director, all for the Orioles.
+He was hired as a coach by Frank Robinson in 1981, and continued to serve on Robinson's coaching staff with the Orioles, San Francisco Giants and Washington Nationals.

+He had front office and other minor league positions with the Orioles.
+Buford managed the Rookie League Team (Bluefield).
+He managed the Orioles' Single-A team (Aberdeen IronBirds), High-A team (Frederick Keys), and Double-A team (Bowie Baysox).
+Buford was assistant director of player development for five years, and farm director, all for the Orioles.

+Personal life

+After retiring from Japanese ball, he worked as a personnel manager for Sears Roebuck until 1981.

 Buford's son Damon Buford also played in the major leagues, playing with the Orioles, Mets, Texas Rangers, Boston Red Sox and Chicago Cubs from 1993 to 2001.
-Buford's oldest son Don Buford, Jr. also played professional baseball in the Baltimore Orioles organization for four years.
+Buford’s oldest son Don Buford, Jr. also played professional baseball in the Baltimore Orioles organization for four years.
 He is now an internationally recognized orthopedic surgeon specializing in sports medicine and shoulder surgery.
-Buford remains one of the most respected individuals to teach the game of baseball.
-His number 9 was retired by the Daytona Cubs after the 2006 season.

-In October, 2012 Don Buford, Sr. accepted a new position managing Major League Baseball's Urban Youth Academy in Compton, California.
+In October of 2012, Don Buford, Sr. accepted a new position managing Major League Baseball's Urban Youth Academy in Compton, California.
 The academy focuses on baseball and softball training and education and is free to participants.
-He is now working on his own Community Organization, Educational Sports Institute which is based in Watts.
+He is now working on his own Community Organization, Educational Sports Institute, which is based in Watts.

+Honors

+Buford has received the following awards and honors, among others;